daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 Mister Genocide sometimes teams up with Anathema, because the red mountain is the only villain who can withstand the poison that Genocide constantly emits.

-{{< hint info >}}
+> [!NOTE]
-Assume that Mister Genocide has two power shifts in his poison power, one in intelligence, and two in resilience.
+> Assume that Mister Genocide has two power shifts in his poison power, one in intelligence, and two in resilience.
 These shifts are already figured into his modifications and other stats.
-{{< /hint >}}

 **Motive:** Accumulate power